 When I was starting out I just used a pencil, but once I got a water-soluble marker it made things a lot easier, both for drawing the pattern and cleaning it away once I was finished!

-When I first brought myself embroidery scissors I bought them because they looked aesthetic ( I actually have this exact pair) but once I started using them on my projects I wish I had invested in a pair sooner.
+When I first brought myself embroidery scissors I bought them because they looked cute, but once I started using them on my projects I wish I had invested in a pair sooner.
 It makes cutting the back of your work a lot easier, since the scissors are small you won’t mess up cutting your design.

 I hope this blog post was able to help you create a simple wagon wheel embroidery rose and leaf if you followed that blog post too!
 Remember embroidery is a craft and crafts take practice to perfect.
 So if yours didn’t turn out as you hoped or imagined don’t be discouraged.
 Pick up your needle and floss and give it another crack!